Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Results

 \subsection{Distribution of Explanation Quality in the Scaffolded Condition}

-We analyzed a total of 412 individual explanation attempts recorded across 26 participants in Group C. These attempts occurred over 172 discrete ``gate encounters,'' averaging 6.6 encounters per participant, a frequency that aligns with the six major architectural milestones of the task.
+We analyzed a total of 412 individual explanation attempts recorded across 26 participants in Group C. These attempts occurred over 172 discrete gate encounters, averaging 6.6 encounters per participant, a frequency that aligns with the six major architectural milestones of the task.

-On average, participants required 2.4 attempts ($SD=1.1$) to satisfy the Judge API's requirement for a SOLO Level 3 (Relational) explanation.
+On average, participants required 2.4 attempts ($SD=1.1$) to satisfy the Judge API's requirement for a SOLO Level~3 (Relational) explanation.

 As shown in Figure \ref{fig:attempts_hist}, the modal peak at two attempts (n=85 encounters) illustrates the impact of the Socratic feedback.
-The most common failure mode (62\% of rejected attempts) was the ``Tautological Loop,'' where students repeated the AI's prompt or variable names without explaining causal relationships.
-The ``Relational'' breakthrough typically followed the first round of Judge feedback, effectively shifting the learner from the passive Contractor stance to an active Consultant stance.
+The most common failure mode (62\% of rejected attempts) was a tautological pattern, where students repeated the AI's prompt or variable names without explaining causal relationships.
+The Relational breakthrough typically followed the first round of Judge feedback, shifting the learner from the passive contractor stance to an active consultant stance.
+Figure~\ref{fig:gate_pass} shows a representative passing explanation (Score 5/5) produced after such a feedback round, illustrating the causal depth the Gate is designed to elicit.